The Quick Biography

 I’m an Air Force combat veteran and pilot by trade.
 Towards the end of my career I realized that I needed a little more freedom in my life, so naturally I bought a 27-foot sailboat and sailed from North Carolina to the Caribbean with hardly any offshore experience.
 Who wouldn’t?
 It was a life-changing adventure, one that I still continue on a part-time basis.
 You can read a little more about this major shift in my life in this article from All At Sea magazine.

-Somewhere along the way I started volunteering more of my time to help people…a drastic difference from the killing in Afghanistan.
-And it feels great.
+Somewhere along the way I started volunteering more of my time to help people and causes I believe in, and it feels great.
 I’ve worked with a handful of environmental conservation groups, the Good Samaritan Foundation of Haiti, and volunteer on two Search and Rescue teams when I’m home.

 I want to use photography as a tool to help people.
 That could be to motivate them to get outdoors more for the health benefits; to help preserve land for that purpose; or to assist with non-profits and NGOs in their missions to bring a better life to others.